flyyufelix/flyyufelix.github.io/_posts/2017-10-24-distributional-bellman.md

 ![Z Visual 2](/img/z_visual_2.png){:width="800"}

 **Figure 2**: The episode progresses.
 A pink monster attacks from the left.
 Ammo starts to run out (5 left) so there is not much room to fire and miss the target.
 This is reflected by the "leftward shift" of the value distribution that belongs to shooting (bottom distribution).
-The decision to shoot and miss will certain result in 1 fewer kills.
+The decision to shoot and miss will certain result in 1 fewer kill.

 <br />